Eligibility and criteria

 Yes, it is your responsibility as the nominator to inform the nominee, whether individual or team/organisation, that you have nominated them.
 You must gain consent to share their details.

-We are unable to accept video or audio submissions.
+We are unable to accept video or audio nominations.
+However, you can provide video or audio materials as supporting documents.

 If you have accessibility requirements or other considerations that may impact your ability to make a submission, contact awards@vmc.vic.gov.au.